 Santé Solaire

-Many rural health centres in Burkina Faso, Niger and Togo do not have a reliable power supply – with fatal consequences, especially for mothers and children.
-The Santé Solaire programme is equipping 47 facilities with solar systems that provide light, power fans and cool vaccines.
-In this way, the programme is improving health care for over 365,000 people in a sustainable and climate-friendly way.
+Many health centres in Burkina Faso, Niger, Senegal and Togo do not have a reliable power supply – with fatal consequences, especially for mothers and children.
+Santé Solaire is equipping 42 facilities with solar systems.
+In this way, the programme is improving healthcare for over 290,000 people in a sustainable and climate-friendly way.
+In addition, a regional competence centre is being established to pool knowledge, train skilled workers and permanently anchor photovoltaics in the healthcare sector.

 Light for Huiléhoé